Get our brand new performance Shirt made of super stretch material now.

 The super-soft, easy-iron fabric quality (70% lyocell, 26% polyamide, 4% elastane, STRETCH) is breathable, absorbent and has a cooling effect on the skin.

-This plain-colored Twill long-sleeved Blouse with a small stand-up collar and cheeky V-neck is the perfect everyday companion.
+This plain-colored Twill long-sleeved Blouse with Shirt collar and button placket is the perfect everyday companion.

 It is perfect to be tucked into trousers or a skirt or to be worn under a blazer without constricting.